-Get ready to dive into a slice of pure comfort with this Rustic Apple Pie, also known as an apple cranberry galette!
-Picture this: a buttery, flaky pie crust lovingly hand-wrapped around a mouthwatering filling of sweet apples and tart cranberries.
-Whether it’s gracing the table at a festive holiday dinner or simply because you’re craving a cozy treat, this homemade delight is sure to steal the show as the perfect dessert for any occasion!
+Get ready to cozy up with a slice of this Rustic Apple Pie, or as some call it, an apple cranberry galette!
+Think buttery, flaky crust wrapped around a filling of sweet apples and tart cranberries—basically the perfect combo.
+This dessert is guaranteed to steal the spotlight!

 This post may contain affiliate links.
 When you click on these links, I get a small percentage back at no cost to you!
 For more information see my disclosure policy.